New Zealand Gazette

-The New Zealand Gazette (Te Kāhiti o Aotearoa), commonly referred to as the Gazette, is the official newspaper of record the New Zealand Government (government gazette), serving as the medium by which decisions of Government are promulgated.
+The New Zealand Gazette (Te Kāhiti o Aotearoa), commonly referred to as the Gazette, is the government gazette, or official newspaper of record, of the New Zealand Government, serving as the medium by which decisions of Government are promulgated.

 Published since 1840, it is the longest-running publication in New Zealand.
-Since 26 October 2017, it has been published online continuously.
+In October 2014, the printed edition was replaced by an official online version, which was published every Thursday.
+The weekly edition ceased in October 2017, with the Gazette since being published continuously.
 Special editions are also published twice a year to cover the New Year Honours and King's Birthday Honours.

+Contents

+The New Zealand Gazette, as the official newspaper and journal of the New Zealand government, publishes content such as: